 Then line with contrasting paper and you're done.

-I also did one for my Dad for his birthday card last year and took more photos on how to line it as I made that one.
+I also did one for my Dad for his birthday card last year and took more photos on how to line it as I was making that one.
 Just scroll down and it will all become clear....